-- ➤ prepare and consult on a National Park Plan for managing the CNP and Co-ordinating the exercise of the CNPA's functions and the functions of other public bodies (inasmuch as these affect the Park) - > use its resources economically, efficiently and effectively
+- Prepare and consult on a National Park Plan for managing the CNP and Co-ordinating the exercise of the CNPA's functions and the functions of other public bodies (inasmuch as these affect the Park). - Use its resources economically, efficiently and effectively.

-The way the CNPA exercises these functions and duties is set out in a corporate plan submitted to Scottish Ministers each year, setting out its estimate of funding needs.
+The way the CNPA exercises these functions and duties is set out in a Corporate Plan submitted to Scottish Ministers each year, setting out its estimate of funding needs.
 At the end of each financial year, the organisation is also expected to report on how it has spent those funds, and what it has achieved, in the Annual report.
-Both documents are available to the public.
+Both documents are available to the public and can be obtained at www.cairngorms.co.uk or by contacting the CNPA's office.